Wild Australia Show: Legacy

-During their tour the performers were photographed by several leading photographers, including Charles Kerry, John William Lindt, and Henry King.
-Many of these images became widely circulated, but often without naming the performers or mentioning the connection with the Wild Australia Show.
-At least eight of the images taken by Charles Kerry were later turned into postcards.
-Some of the photographs of the performers were also used as inspiration for other artworks.
-The first was an 1897 bust of Kungkardi by James White based on one of Henry King's photographs, which is now held in the Art Gallery of New South Wales.
-The painter Oscar Fristrom painted a portrait of Narimbu named Nahmbo in 1909 based on one of Charles Kerry's photographs.
+During their tour the performers were photographed by several of Australia's leading photographers, including Charles Kerry, John William Lindt, and Henry King.
+Many of these images became widely circulated and reproduced, but often without naming the performers or the connection with the Wild Australia Show.
+At least eight of the photographs taken by Charles Kerry were later turned into postcards.
+Some photographs of the performers were also used as inspiration for other artworks.
+Among these was an 1897 bust of Kungkardi by James White based on one of Henry King's photographs, which is now held by the Art Gallery of New South Wales.
+Fristrom painted a portrait of the performer Narimbu titled Nahmbo in 1909 based on one of Charles Kerry's photographs.

-In a 2025 book, researchers reported that 150 photographs of the Wild Australia Show troupe had so far been identified, many of which were originally uncaptioned or mislabelled.
-The photographic historian Michael Aird has attempted to re-assemble an archive of images of the Wild Australia Show.
-An exhibition of these photographs curated by Aird, the anthropologist Paul Memmott, and Mandana Mapar named Wild Australia was staged at the Queensland Anthropology Museum in 2015.
-A selection of portraits of the performers was displayed at the Sydney Opera House later that year.
-A travelling exhibition through regional areas in northern Australia, including the traditional lands of many of the show's performers, was undertaken by Aird and Memmott between 2017 and 2018.
-In 2021, Aird and Memmott published the first known set of properly labelled portraits of all 27 performers.
+In 2025, researchers reported that 150 photographs of the Wild Australia Show troupe had been identified, many of which were originally uncaptioned or mislabelled.
+The photographic historian Michael Aird has attempted to re-assemble an archive of images of the Wild Australia Show troupe.
+An exhibition of these photographs curated by Aird, Memmott, and the curator Mandana Mapar titled Wild Australia was staged at the Queensland Anthropology Museum in 2015.
+A selection of photographs of the performers was displayed at the Sydney Opera House later that year.
+Between 2017 and 2018, Aird and Memmott undertook a travelling exhibition through regional areas in northern Australia, including the traditional lands of many of the show's performers.
+In 2021, Aird and Memmott published the first known set of properly labelled portrait photographs of all 27 performers.